kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

     - `CollisionShape2D`
     - `Visible (VisibilityNotifier2D)`

 Set up the AnimatedSprite like you did for the player.
 This time, we have 3 animations: "fly", "swim", and "walk".
-Don't forgetWe'll select one of these randomly so that the mobs will have some variety.
+Don't forget to adjust the "Speed (FPS)" setting.
+We'll select one of these randomly so that the mobs will have some variety.

 ![Mob Animations](img/mob_animations.gif)